GuardianAudits/DefenderAudits/PariFi/0xLanterns_PariFiAudit.md

 - `3` ---> In a situation where the relayer wasn't aware he sent insufficient gas and the check fails, all the gas is consumed and the relayer doesn't get any gas refunded, thereby losing his/her money.

 #### Reccomendation.
-I recommend that since the developers want to ensure that the `relayer` has sent enough gas then the best way to go about it is ---> that the check should come before the external call is made in order to protect both the `relayer`s and the `users` from being grieved, while also ensuring that enough gas is sent to the external call as requested by the trader who signed the transaction with a desired `transaction.mingas`.
+I recommend that since the developers want to ensure that the `relayer` has sent enough gas then the best way to go about it is ---> that the check should come before the external call is made in order to protect both the `relayer`s and the `users` from being griefed, while also ensuring that enough gas is sent to the external call as requested by the trader who signed the transaction with a desired `transaction.mingas`.
 The `execute()` function should be re-written like this:
 ```solidity
     function execute(Transaction calldata transaction, bytes calldata signature, address feeToken)